microchip-pic-avr-examples/pic18f47q10-hlvd-monitoring-voltage/README.md

 # HLVD

-The HLVD is a necessary power supply monitoring feature in numerous battery powered applications, where the supply voltage of a microcontroller could fall below the specified threshold level and require battery replacement or recharging for an uninterrupted operation of the microcontroller.
-The HLVD feature is capable of monitoring supply voltage of a microcontroller which is directly powered up from a battery power source.
+The HLVD is a necessary power supply monitoring feature in numerous battery powered applications, where the supply voltage of a microcontroller falls below the specified threshold level and requires battery replacement or recharging for an uninterrupted operation of the microcontroller.
+The HLVD feature is capable of monitoring the supply voltage of a microcontroller which is directly powered up from a battery power source.
 The HLVD based voltage monitoring circuitry has several advantages over an ADC based voltage monitoring circuit.
 When the HLVD module is enabled, a comparator within HLVD uses an internally generated voltage reference as the set point.
 The set point is compared with the trip point.
 The “trip point” voltage is the voltage level at which the device detects a high or low voltage event, depending on the configuration of the HLVD module.
 When the supply voltage is equal to the trip point, the comparator generates an interrupt signal by setting the HLVDIF bit.
 The trip point voltage is software programmable to any of 16 values as shown in the below Table 1.
 The trip point is selected by programming the SEL bits.

 ![Table HLVD sel](images/Table_HLVD_SEL.png)